The Program

 • Have their writing published in a special SUNHOUSE Literary folio at the end of the program

 The mentorship offers studies in Poetry, Fiction, or Spoken Word.
 The program cost is $180 (financial aid provided), all of which goes directly to our mentors.
+The SUNHOUSE organization does not receive any monetary compensation.
 Applications are read as need-blind.
 For more questions, see our FAQ section.

 Welcome to the SUNHOUSE